Scotland national football team: Early history

-1950s
+1950s: Entering the World Cup

-The readmission of the Scottish Football Association to FIFA meant that Scotland were now eligible to enter the 1950 FIFA World Cup.
-FIFA advised that places would be awarded to the top two teams in the 1950 British Home Championship, but the SFA announced that Scotland would only attend the finals if Scotland won the competition.
+The readmission of the Scottish Football Association to FIFA meant that Scotland were eligible to enter the 1950 FIFA World Cup.
+FIFA advised that places would be awarded to the top two teams in the British Home Championship, but the SFA announced that Scotland would only attend the finals if Scotland won that competition.
 Scotland won their first two matches, but a 1–0 home defeat by England meant that the Scots finished as runners-up.
-This meant that the Scots had qualified by right for the World Cup, but had not met the demand of the SFA to win the Championship.
+Scotland had qualified by right for the World Cup, but had not met the demand of the SFA to win the Championship.
 The SFA stood by this proclamation, despite pleas to the contrary by the Scotland players, supported by England captain Billy Wright and the other England players.
-The SFA instead sent the Scots on a tour of North America.
+The SFA instead sent the team on a tour of North America.

-The same qualification rules were in place for the 1954 FIFA World Cup, with the 1954 British Home Championship acting as a qualifying group.
-Scotland again finished second, but this time the SFA allowed a team to participate in the Finals, held in Switzerland.
-To quote the SFA website, "The preparation was atrocious".
+The same qualification rules were in place for the 1954 FIFA World Cup, and Scotland finished second in the British Home Championship.
+This time the SFA allowed the team to participate in the World Cup, but its "preparation was atrocious".
 The SFA only sent 13 players to the finals, even though FIFA allowed 22-man squads.
-Despite this self-imposed hardship in terms of players, the SFA dignitaries travelled in numbers, accompanied by their wives.
+Despite this self-imposed hardship in terms of players, SFA dignitaries travelled in numbers, accompanied by their wives.
 Scotland lost 1–0 against Austria in their first game in the finals, which prompted the team manager Andy Beattie to resign hours before the game against Uruguay.
 Uruguay were reigning champions and had never before lost a game at the World Cup finals, and they defeated Scotland 7–0.

 The 1958 FIFA World Cup finals saw Scotland draw their first game against Yugoslavia 1–1, but they then lost to Paraguay and France and went out at the first stage.
 Matt Busby had been due to manage the team at the World Cup, but the severe injuries he suffered in the Munich air disaster meant that trainer Dawson Walker took charge of the team instead.

-1960s
+1960s: Ian McColl and Home Championship successes

 Under the management of Ian McColl, Scotland enjoyed consecutive British Home Championship successes in 1962 and 1963.
 Jock Stein, John Prentice and Malky MacDonald all had brief spells as manager before Bobby Brown was appointed in 1967.
 Brown's first match as manager was against the newly crowned world champions England at Wembley Stadium.
 Despite being underdogs, Scotland won 3–2 thanks to goals from Denis Law, Bobby Lennox and Jim McCalliog.
 Having defeated the world champions on their own turf, the Scotland fans hailed their team as the "unofficial world champions".
 Despite this famous win, the Scots failed to qualify for any major competitions during the 1960s.